Install NCache for Windows

-The number of remote clients that can connect to the local cache on dev/qa machine is upto 2.
+The number of remote clients that can connect to the local cache on the DEV/QA machine is up to 2.
 You can connect as many local clients as you want.

 The total number of requests/second per local cache is 25.

-In order to add a client, the user can do so via the NCache Web Manager and the PowerShell or the user can add the configuration manually in client.ncconf.
+In order to add a client, the user can do so via the NCache Management Center and the PowerShell or the user can add the configuration manually in client.ncconf.

 Throttling of 100 requests/sec for each client: All such clients that are licensed under DEV/QA license will not be able to make more than 100 requests/sec to the remote cache.

-Limited number of requests (200,000) a client can send to remote cache: In a lifetime of client application in case it is licensed under DEV/QA license, the client will stop making requests to remote cache after it has sent 200,000 requests to remote cache.
-The only work around is to restart application for another 200,000 requests.
-Once the client has made 200,000 requests, a licensing exception will be thrown saying “Clients running under DEV/QA license cannot send more than 200,000 requests to remote cache.”
+A client can send a limited number of requests (200,000) to the remote cache: In the lifetime of a client application, in case it is licensed under DEV/QA license, the client will stop making requests to the remote cache after it has sent 200,000 requests to the remote cache.
+The only workaround is to restart the application for another 200,000 requests.
+Once the client has made 200,000 requests, a licensing exception will be thrown saying “Clients running under DEV/QA license cannot send more than 200,000 requests to the remote cache.”

-Please refer to the Installation Guide for more detail on Installation.
+Please refer to the Installation Guide for more details on Installation.